AI Empowers Disease Diagnosis from X-ray, MRI, and CT

 CT (computed tomography) produces detailed cross-sectional images of the body and is essential for many diagnoses (cancer, stroke, trauma, etc.).
 AI has shown great promise on CT scans:

-• Lung cancer: Recent AI models can detect and segment lung tumors on CT nearly as well as expert radiologists.
+Recent AI models can detect and segment lung tumors on CT nearly as well as expert radiologists.
 A 2025 study used a 3D U-Net neural network trained on a large dataset (over 1,500 CT scans) to identify lung tumors.

-It achieved 92% sensitivity and 82% specificity in tumor detection, with segmentation accuracy almost matching doctors’ (Dice scores ~0.77 vs 0.80).
+Segmentation accuracy almost matching doctors' (Dice scores ~0.77 vs 0.80).
 AI sped up the process: the model segmented tumors much faster than physicians.

 This can alert doctors to critical bleeds in seconds.